Neighborhoods/Oakridge

 Shopping & Dining

-Oakridge's dining and shopping scene reflects its cultural diversity.
-Along 41st Avenue and Cambie Street, you'll find a mix of Asian restaurants, Jewish delis, trendy cafes, and international cuisine.
-The neighborhood's food scene is one of Vancouver's best-kept secrets.
+Along 41st Avenue and Cambie Street: Asian restaurants, Jewish delis, cafes, and international cuisine.
+One of Vancouver's best-kept food secrets.

-For everyday needs, the Cambie Village shopping district is nearby, and Main Street's eclectic boutiques and restaurants are just a short drive or bus ride east.
+Cambie Village is nearby for everyday needs, and Main Street's boutiques and restaurants are a short trip east.

 Frequently Asked Questions

-Is Oakridge a good neighborhood to invest in?
+Is Oakridge a good neighbourhood to buy in?

-Oakridge has excellent schools at every level.
-Elementary schools include Van Horne Elementary and Jamieson Elementary.
-Sir Winston Churchill Secondary is the local high school.
+Oakridge offers strong options at every level.
+Public elementary schools include Van Horne Elementary and Dr. Annie B. Jamieson Elementary (ranked 61st of 932 BC schools by the Fraser Institute).
+Sir Winston Churchill Secondary is the local high school, offering an International Baccalaureate programme.
 Private options include King David High School and Vancouver College.
-Langara College provides post-secondary education at 49th and Cambie.
+Langara College at 49th and Cambie serves over 23,000 post-secondary students.